 - Provides nutrients to out grow weeds.

-- Use a slow release type and follow instructions.
+- Use a slow release type of fertilizer, and follow instructions.

 - Use a spreader for even application.